-This program is designed to promote the adaptive re-use of existing structures (industrial, commercial or other) for office in the Downtown Local Centre, Newkirk Business Park and Beaver Creek Business Park areas of the CIPA.
-This grant program has the potential to leverage significant private sector investment in interior building renovations and improvement associated with office uses.
+This program is designed to promote the adaptive re-use of existing structures (industrial, commercial or other) for office in the Village Local Centre, Oak Ridges Local Centre, Newkirk Business Park and Beaver Creek Business Park areas of the CIPA.
+The program is also intended to promote functional improvements, accessibility and upgrades to an older building stock as well as change of use as permitted under zoning (or as may be amended through Zoning By-law Amendment application).
+Property improvements can include any identified and eligible improvements to the building, its structure, building systems, and major internal fit-up.